graphhopper/directions-api/route-optimization.md

 ```

 By default, "openstreetmap" is used.
 If you want to use "tomtom", please contact us for more information.
+Note when using "tomtom", the optimization requires to know the exact time of the day when your vehicles
+start, i.e. every time information you use to model your vehicle routing problem such as time windows.
+Time information need to be specified as Unix timestamp.
+Further information about time dependent optimization
+can be found in [this article](https://www.graphhopper.com/blog/2017/11/06/time-dependent-optimization/) and [here](https://discuss.graphhopper.com/t/traffic-and-time-dependent-optimization/2456).

 #### Full specification of the routing object